What is patella luxation in Dogs?

 Patella luxation (dislocation) of the patella (kneecap) is a common condition of dogs, especially smaller breeds.

 The patella is part of the quadriceps muscle unit on the front of the thigh that extends the stifle (knee).
 It is a small bone that is designed to glide in a groove on the bottom of the femur (thigh bone).
-Patellar luxation is when the bone dislocates from the groove as can be seen in the CT scan picture on the right below.
+Patella luxation is when the bone dislocates from the groove as can be seen in the CT scan picture on the right below.

 What causes patella luxation in dogs?

-Dogs can be born with patellar luxation, or it can also arise from injury.
+Dogs can be born with patella luxation, or it can also arise from injury.
 Luxation usually occurs when there is misalignment of parts of the leg, where the quadriceps muscles, trochlea (patella groove), and the tendon attachment on to the tibia bone are not in a straight line.
 This can be seen in the diagram below where the right patella is luxated.

 Luxation can be graded, with higher levels being more severe.
 Grade 1 patella luxation is when the kneecap can be pushed out of the groove but otherwise slides within the groove.
 This is functionally normal and is never treated.
 Grade 2 luxation is when the kneecap slips in and out of the groove spontaneously.
 Grade 3 is when the kneecap sits outside the groove all the time, unless it is manually pushed back into the groove.
 Grade 4 (the worst grade) is when the kneecap sits outside the groove and cannot be pushed back into the groove.

-What are patellar luxation symptoms in dogs?
+What are patella luxation symptoms in dogs?

 Patients can be mostly normal with lower grade luxations.
 With Grade 2, a characteristic skip or hop can be seen, and then resolves a couple of steps later when it pops back in.
 Higher grade luxations are often associated with more constant lameness which can worsen over time as the cartilage is worn off the patella.

-Patellar luxation treatment
+Patella luxation treatment

-In the past, low grade (especially Grade 2) patellar luxations with rare or mild signs have not been treated.
+In the past, low grade (especially Grade 2) patella luxations with rare or mild signs have not been treated.
 However, more recent evidence has shown that if left untreated, the condition gradually worsens over time to a point where surgery is required.

 Moderate and high-grade luxations are treated with surgery.
 Surgical procedures can either aim to change the tension in the soft tissues or realign the patella with its groove.
 Realignment can be achieved through cutting and moving parts of the bones, or by deepening the groove to better hold the bone in place (trochleoplasty).
 The majority of patients will have their patella stabilised effectively with a trochleoplasty.
 Whereas, some more severe luxations will require more extensive realignment of the bones and joints.